NNNILabs/NNNILabs.github.io/_drafts/2024-10-19-It-might-be-A-but-it-is-certainly-not-I!.md

 # It might be A but it is certainly not I!

-Certainly one of the biggest debacles in the mid 2020s is what corporations have been relentlessly marketing and pushing as AI.
+Certainly one of the biggest debacles of the mid-2020s is the hype surrounding what is aggressively being marketed and pushed as AI.

+There are two facts that must immediately be made clear.
+Yes, this is a hit piece *aginst* AI.
+I do not like the way it is being marketed.
+Yes, I have used ChatGPT to perform various useful technical tasks, because it can help me with certain problems.

 There's a few common talking points used by the part of the general populace who are more affine to, or simply and naively want to present a talking point for, AI.